rust-embedded/book/src/interoperability/rust-with-c.md

 Create a new `cargo` project as usual.

-There are flags to tell `cargo` to emmit a systems library, instead of it's regular rust target.
+There are flags to tell `cargo` to emit a systems library, instead of it's regular rust target.
 This also allows you to set a different output name for your library, if you want it to differ from the rest of your crate.

 ```toml